Austria's Signa partners with RFR to buy New York's Chrysler Building: sources

 Weighing on the sale price was the rent that the Chrysler Building has to pay to the Cooper Union school, because it does not own the land underneath the property.
 The annual rent increased to $32.5 million in 2018 from $7.75 million in 2017.
 The lease will increase to $41 million in 2028, according to financial statements from Cooper Union.

 The deal marks Signa's debut in the U.S. property sector.
-Led by its founder Rend Benkoe, Signa has a sprawling real estate and retail portfolio in Europe.
+Led by its founder René Benko, Signa has a sprawling real estate and retail portfolio in Europe.
 Its real estate assets are worth more than 14 billion euros ($16 billion), while its development projects have a gross asset value of over 8 billion euros, according to its website.

 Signa is no stranger in investing in numerous landmark buildings in prime locations.
 Its holdings include KaDeWe and the Upper West Tower in Berlin, Goldenes Quarter with the Park Hyatt Hotel in Vienna, Alte Akademie in Munich, and Alsterhaus and Alsterarkaden in Hamburg.